jakenvac/ApexMixer/readme.md

 ### Testing

-Running `npm t` will do a single pass of Jest Tests
+`npm t` will do a single pass of Jest Tests

 ### Running

-Running `npm start` will run a local development server on port 1234
+`npm start` will run a development server at `localhost:1234`

 ### Building

-Running `npm run build` Will produced a minified build at `dist/prod/`
+`npm run build` will produced a minified build at `dist/prod/`

 ### Publishing

-Running `npm run publish` (**Not** `npm publish`) will produce a minified build in `/docs` where github pages serves it from.
+`npm run publish` (**Not** `npm publish`) will produce a minified build in `/docs` where github pages serves it from.
 Typically this will only be done by a project maintainer so try to keep publishes out of pull requests.